sunset3512/CompTaG/journal/README.md

 Things to do for next meeting:

-Find more questions regarding the porject
+Find more questions regarding the project
 Detail the work I completed

 ## (05/29/2024)